DFE-Digital/teacher-cpd-design-history/app/posts/support-for-early-career-teachers/2023-11-09-removing-sign-ins.md

   opengraphImage: true
 ---

-Previously the service required a user to sign in to view the training materials.
+Previously the [Support for early career teachers service](https://support-for-early-career-teachers.education.gov.uk) required a user to sign in to view the training materials.

 We removed the feature and made all of the content viewable without signing in.